jonessarae/nlp_correlates_protection/README.md

 # NLP Correlates of Protection
-Project to identify COVID-19 correlates of protection from abstracts using Natural Language Processing (NLP).
+Pipeline to identify COVID-19 correlates of protection from abstracts using Natural Language Processing (NLP).

 ## Team